tldr-pages/tldr/pages/common/greater-than.md

 `{{command}} &> /dev/null`

-- Ensure that a file is empty:
+- Clear the file contents or create a new empty file:

 `> {{path/to/file}}`